markrebec/zuul/README.md

 # Zuul
 Contextual Authorization and Access Control for ActiveRecord and ActionController respectively, along with a few handy extras (like generators) for Rails.
 The name is a reference to the film [Ghostbusters](http://en.wikipedia.org/wiki/Ghostbusters) (1984), in which an ancient Sumerian deity called [Zuul](http://www.gbfans.com/wiki/Zuul), also known as The Gatekeeper, possesses the character Dana Barrett.

-### Zuul is undergoing some changes!
+### Zuul is undergoing some changes
-[Wes Gibbs](https://github.com/wgibbs) has been kind enough to transfer maintenance of the gem to myself ([Mark Rebec](https://github.com/markrebec)), and in turn I'm taking some time to revamp and upate Zuul to provide some new features and make everything compatible with the latest versions of ActiveRecord and ActionController.
+[Wes Gibbs](https://github.com/wgibbs) has been kind enough to transfer maintenance of the gem to myself ([Mark Rebec](https://github.com/markrebec)), and in turn I'm taking some time to update Zuul to provide some new features and make everything compatible with the latest versions of ActiveRecord and ActionController.

 The version is being bumped to `0.2.0` to start, and version history is being maintained so we don't break any existing implementations.
-This also allows continued use, maintenance and forking of any previous versions of the gem if anyone should prefer to use a version prior to the switchover.
+This also allows continued use, maintenance and forking of any previous versions of the gem.

 I can't thank Wes enough for allowing me to take over Zuul, rather than introducing yet-another-competing-access-control-gem for everyone to sort through!